onkernel/ImmortalBard/README.md

 ## 🎪 The Stage: Kernel's Playwright Execution API

-This SDK was created to demonstrate the remarkable potential of [Kernel's Playwright Execution API](https://www.onkernel.com/docs/browsers/playwright-execution)—and what is possible when you make it more agentic with the AI SDK.
+This SDK was created to demonstrate the potential of [Kernel's Playwright Execution API](https://www.onkernel.com/docs/browsers/playwright-execution)—and what is possible when you make it more agentic with the AI SDK.

 ### What Makes It Different